 Finally, if all else has failed, it’s worth taking a look at your distributor cap.
 A cracked or damaged distributor cap will prevent the smooth flow of electricity and then cause the voltage flow to be interrupted.

-Solution: Luckily for you, replacing a distributor cap is easy and inexpensive.
+Solution: Luckily for you, replacing a No products found. is easy and inexpensive.
 You can also swap the old one for the new one on your own without having to call for extra help.
 However, we still recommend that you take the necessary precautions when working on the electrical components of your vehicle.

 We hope that you were able to solve the problem of no spark coming from your 5.7 vortec coil.
 We’ve listed the most common and prevalent problems, and we’re confident that you’ll be able to solve it on your own: whether it’s a faulty spark plug, issues with your battery, corroded wires, or your seemingly innocent distributor cap.